legna84426644/weblocaltest/README.md

 - report.html
 - log.html

+**Requirements**

+Need to install some modules:
+requests
+robotframework
+robotframework-seleniumlibrary
+selenium

+py -2 -m pip install robotframework-seleniumlibrary

 **Run Test**

 Currently this example only work with Python 2.7.
 Python 3 or higher is not tested yet.
 In order to run the test, just simply invoke the scrip

     $ sh run-all-tests.sh

+Run one suite

+Run with different browser

+run with random test case

+run with a specific test

+run a specific test tag